Analog-Labs/chain-connectors/README.md

 # Rosetta SDK Documentation

-The Rosetta SDK is a Rust-based package that implements Coinbase’s [Rosetta API](https://www.rosetta-api.org/docs/welcome.html) specifications.
-This repo provides a framework for Analog’s connectors — special nodes hosted by time node operators — to simplify their interactions with Analog-connected chains in a manner compliant with the Analog Network’s protocol.
+The Rosetta is a set of tools for blockchain integration, it's goal is make blockchain integration simpler, faster, and more reliable.
+This repo provides a framework for Analog’s chronicles — special nodes hosted by time node operators — to simplify their interactions with Analog-connected chains in a manner compliant with the Analog Network’s protocol.

 ## Repository structure